open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ### Processing

-To trace the processing of one or more CloudEvents, instrumentation SHOULD create a new span.
-If a single event is processed, instrumentation SHOULD use the remote trace context from the Distributed Tracing Extension as a parent or MAY instead add it as a link on the processing span.
+When instrumented library supports processing of a single CloudEvent, instrumentation SHOULD create a new span to trace it.
+Instrumentation SHOULD set the remote trace context from the Distributed Tracing Extension as a link on the processing span.

-If multiple events are processed together, for each event being processed, if the event has the Distributed Tracing Extension populated, instrumentation MUST add a link to the trace context from the extension on the processing span.

 **Span name:** `CloudEvents Process <event_type>` **Span kind:** CONSUMER

+Note: CloudEvents processing does not follow a common pattern.
+Some "CloudEvents-enabled" libraries expose handlers for processing (e.g.  [CloudEvents Go SDK](https://github.com/cloudevents/sdk-go#receive-your-first-cloudevent)) and can auto-instrument the processing calls.
+Alternatively, a library might offer a handler, but the user chooses not to use it, or a library does not offer one at all.
+In such cases, the instrumentation responsibility falls under the application owner.

 ## Attributes